anitaposch/anita-grav/user/pages/04.blog/articles-2022/221031-trevor-ncube/221031-trevor-ncube.md

     default: '/conversation-with-trevor-ncube'
 date: 2022-10-31 11:40
 dateformat: 'Y-m-d H:i'
-summary: Trevor Ncube, a Zimbabwean media entrepreneur known in Southern Africa, invited me to be a guest on his show "In Conversation with Trevor" to discuss Bitcoin.
+summary: "Trevor Ncube, a Zimbabwean media entrepreneur known in Southern Africa, invited me to be a guest on his show \"In Conversation with Trevor\" to discuss Bitcoin."
 thumbnail: _221031-conversation-trevor-ncube-anita-posch.jpg
 template: article
 ---